 This vulnerability description is intended to be applicable to languages with the following characteristics:

+Languages reclaim memory under programmer control can exhibit heap fragmentation and memory leaks.

-Languages that support mechanisms to dynamically allocate memory and reclaim memory under program control.
+Languages that that support mechanisms to dynamically allocate memory and employ garbage collection can exhibit memory leaks.

 6.39.5 Avoiding the vulnerability or mitigating its effects